q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 ````

-While we work with documentation, we will finally be looking at the third directory which CookieCutter created.
+While we work with documentation, we will finally be looking at the third directory that CookieCutter created.
-(Remember that we've looked at the project directory, and the `devtools` directory.)
+(Remember that we've looked at the project directory and the `devtools` directory.)
 The files which CookieCutter has set up for Sphinx are in the `docs` folder.
 Navigate to that directory.